Administration of the Driver Improvement Program

 The Superintendent of Motor Vehicles monitors driving records and takes corrective action when necessary – the aim is to identify high-risk drivers and then to encourage them to improve their driving habits.

 The Superintendent’s adjudicators will decide which Driver Improvement Program interventions to apply and will mail you a notice to inform you of any driving prohibition decisions and any conditions or requirements placed on your driver’s licence.
 When considering decisions, the adjudicators refer to Driver Improvement Program Policies and Guidelines.
+Due to the COVID-19 pandemic, additional Driver Improvement Program policy and guideline considerations have been added.
+Addendum to December 2017 DIP Policies and Guidelines Pertaining to COVID19 Considerations

 The Superintendent of Motor Vehicles can prohibit you from driving in any of the following cases: